-South of La Paz at the tip of the Baja Peninsula, the snorkeling in Cabo San Lucas is known for its sandy shores and rock formations in the Bahia San Lucas.
+In and around Cabo San Lucas itself, the best snorkeling is off the barren peninsula to the southwest.
 The waters of Bahia San Lucas are known to usually be calm with little current.
 The reef formations around Cabo San Lucas have been declared a national marine park called Cabo San Lucas Marine Park.

 The North Wall snorkeling site is a boat-accessed dive in 15 to 65 foot deep waters.
 During North Wall snorkeling you may encounter porcupine fish, scorpion fish, pufferfish, flutefish and moray eels.

 The Neptunes Fingers snorkeling site is a boat-accessed dive.
 There are two coral reefs with the large coral heads coming within 15 feet of the surface.
 During Neptunes Fingers snorkeling, you may encounter jacks, yellowtail, goatfish, grouper, turtles, devil rays, manta rays and sunfish.